adyrda2/adyrda2.github.io/_posts/2016-10-07-have-you-committed-lately.markdown

 tags: git
 ---

-As developers we’ve been taught to commit our work a lot and often, but regardless of the circumstances that is not always the case.
-If you find yourself in that scenario there are some really awesome git features that could get your commits organized again.
+As developers we’ve been taught to commit our work a lot and often, but sometimes that isn't the case.
+Here are a couple awesome git features that could help get your commits organized again.

-#### Scenario 1: You should have committed several times by now, but you forgot, got distracted, etc.
+#### Scenario 1: You haven't committed in a while.

 `git add --patch`